semantic-flow/sflo/documentation/task.2025-11-24-replace-monotonic-v-n-snapshots-with-human-readable-weave-labels.md

 1. `_vN` alone gives ordinality but no human context
 2. Full millisecond timestamps (`20251109181158123`) are too visually dense for humans
 3. Weaves are slow, human-mediated operations, so:
-   * Minute-resolution labels are adequate, and
+   * Second-resolution labels are adequate, and
-   * Same-minute multiple runs are rare but allowed
+   * Same-second multiple runs would be extremely rare
 4. Human-friendly labels improve UX without affecting machine identity

 ---